xCosmoNauticalx/homework5/README.md

 ## **Commit Work Frequently**

 Run another docker container and clone this code to your docker environment.
+Create a repository in GitHub to put your code.

 ## SECTION 1: RUBY BASICS